 Memphis was home to the King of Rock 'n' Roll, and no visit would be complete without a visit to his famous home.
 Booking a tour of Graceland lets you follow in the footsteps of Elvis Presley himself - literally.
 Learn about his life and music while seeing the place he called home.
 The attached exhibition center hosts an ever-changing array of exhibits on pop culture and related subjects.

 While you're seeing how Elvis lived, check out Sun Studio.
 This unassuming brick building is often called the birthplace of rock 'n' roll.
-Many famous artists who got their start there, including the King himself.
+Many famous artists got their start there, including the King himself.
 Today, local artists offer regular tours to educate visitors about the history of the studio as well as recording techniques and other trivia.
 Best of all, you can even take your turn behind the mike.

 The mighty Mississippi River runs through Nashville, and it is a sight to see.
 One of the best ways to get a feel for the size of this mighty river is to stroll across the Big River Crossing, a mixed-use biking and walking bridge that connects Memphis to Arkansas.
 If you prefer to explore the river itself, book a riverboat tour from one of the operators in the area.
 These lively tours include dining, music, and information about the past and present of this lively city.

 If you want to get out of the hustle and bustle of the city and enjoy a more meditative experience, head to the Crystal Shrine Grotto.
 It may seem a bit morbid at first as this man-made cave in the midst of Memorial Park Cemetery, but no one is buried here.
-An artist named Dionicio Rodríguez created it and designed to create a beautiful and peaceful place for visitors to enjoy.
+An artist named Dionicio Rodríguez created it and designed it to create a beautiful and peaceful place for visitors to enjoy.
 Crystal outcroppings, a vivid blue pool, and lifelike cement trees come together to create a surprisingly realistic yet surreal experience.

 The Memphis Zoo, which sits on 76 acres of land in Overton Park, is home to more than 3,500 animals from over 500 different species.
 The zoo's 19 exhibits are housed over three zones and include Northwest Passage, Teton Trek, and China, home to the city's two giant pandas.
 The zoo hosts regular children's activities and special events, including educational activities, tours, and virtual zoo programs.